IRT-SystemX/Logistics_road_traffic_characterization/Tracking/README.md

 ```
 python track.py --source <path_to_the_video_folder> --project <path_to_save_the_output> --imgsz 1920  --save-vid --save-crop --classes 1 2 3 5 7
 ```
-for cpu use add --device cpu to the command line.
+Be sure to specify the output path to the persistent folder of your docker image (by default data/). for cpu use add --device cpu to the command line.